Visruat/VSD-HDP/README.md

 	<img src="https://github.com/Visruat/Visruat-VSD-HDP/assets/125136551/c284fe11-8418-4fc3-880b-b66c82c8be84" width="450" height="350">
 </p>

-When hard macros such as memory, comparator,.. etc are used in the designs, these locations are user defined and the tools will touch these IPs during the automated PnR flow.
+When hard macros such as memory, comparator,.. etc are used in the designs, these locations are user defined and the tools will not touch these IPs during the automated PnR flow.
 <br>

 Note: Macro is a predefined and reuseable blocks of logic which can perform specific tasks.
 There are two types of macros, namely: <br>